Daly City, California: Government

-The city council of Daly City is a five-member body composed of Mayor Dr. Rod Daus-Magbual, Vice Mayor Raymond A. Buenaventura, and Council members Pamela DiGiovanni, Juslyn C. Manalo, and Glenn R. Sylvester.
+The city council of Daly City is a five-member body composed of Mayor Rod Daus-Magbual, Vice Mayor Glenn R. Sylvester, and Council Members Juslyn C. Manalo, Pamela DiGiovanni, and Teresa G. Proaño.

 According to the California Secretary of State, as of February 10, 2019, Daly City has 46,684 registered voters.
 Of those, 24,175 (51.8%) are registered Democrats, 4,479 (9.6%) are registered Republicans, and 16,487 (35.3%) have declined to state a political party.

 Education

 There are several public school districts in Daly City.
 The largest are the Jefferson Elementary School District and Jefferson Union High School District, both of which are headquartered in the city.
 In addition, there is the Bayshore Elementary School District (two schools), Brisbane School District (Panorama School in Daly City), and South San Francisco Unified School District (two schools in Daly City).
 Daly City has two high schools: Westmoor High School and Jefferson High School, plus a continuation school, Thornton High School and an adult school, Jefferson Adult Education.
 Daly City is also home to two Catholic parochial schools: Our Lady of Perpetual Help on Top-of-the-Hill and Our Lady of Mercy in Westlake.
 The city has four Peninsula Library System branches.